prabinbessie/MeroShare-automation/docs/SECURITY.md

 ## Overview

-This automation system is designed with bank-grade security practices to protect user credentials and sensitive data.
+This automation system is designed with high-grade security practices to protect user credentials and sensitive data.
+This is apart of my learning journey in building secure automation tools using Puppeteer.
+The following document outlines the security principles, threat model, best practices, and incident response strategies implemented in this system.

 ## Security Principles